 ● Cords and cables must be inserted carefully into the iPad to prevent damage.

 ● Never expose an iPad to extreme temperatures, direct sunlight, or prolonged periods of time in rooms that are not at a normal room temperature.

 ● iPads must be kept in a secure location at all times; it is the student’s responsibility to know where their iPad is at all times.
-Do NOT leave unsupervised or lend to friends or family members outside of your home.
+For students taking devices home, Do NOT leave unsupervised, or lend to friends or family members outside of your home.
 During times when the iPad is not needed, place the iPad in a secure location within the classroom.

 Acknowledging the importance of a protective case for the iPad, Eden Prairie Schools invested in purchasing protective cases for all of the iPads. iPads need to be in the EPS issued protective case.

-● The iPad should ALWAYS be in its protective case, including the screen protector.
+● The iPad should ALWAYS be in its protective case.

-● The iPad should be charged (EPS provides a charger) and brought to school ready to use each day.
+● For students taking devices home, the iPad should be charged (EPS provides a charger) and brought to school ready to use each day.

 ● Do NOT place your iPad in a book bag that contains food, liquids, heavy or sharp objects.